Gaither Vocal Band: Widespread popularity

-Michael English was hired as the new lead singer, so Gary McSpadden was moved down to baritone, and Bill Gaither dropped to bass.
+Michael English was hired as the new lead singer, so McSpadden was moved down to baritone, and Gaither dropped to bass.
 At this point the group dropped the "new" part of their name.
 Although the previous album (New Point of View) had been more contemporary than its predecessors, the album with this version of the group (One X 1) took it even further.
-After this album, Larnelle Harris left and was replaced by Lemuel Miller.
-The group did not record an album with Lemuel Miller before he too left.
+After this album, Harris left and was replaced by Lemuel Miller.
+The group did not record an album with Miller before he too left.
 He was replaced by Imperials alumnus Jim Murray.
-This line up cut one album (Wings) before Gary McSpadden left to start his solo career.
+This lineup cut one album (Wings) before Gary McSpadden left to start his solo career.
 Mark Lowry was convinced to replace him.
-Their Gospel roots project Homecoming was released in 1991.
-Jim Murray left and was replaced by Terry Franklin.
-The album Southern Classics was released in 1993 with the hit "I Bowed on My Knees" (This song was co-written by Jeremy Ward).
+Their gospel roots project Homecoming was released in 1991.
+Murray left and was replaced by Terry Franklin.
+The album Southern Classics was released in 1993 with the hit "I Bowed on My Knees" (co-written by Jeremy Ward).

-Later Michael English left.
+English left in 1994.
 He was replaced by Buddy Mullins.
-Buddy Mullins was only a temporary fill-in, but he was included on the album Testify.
-Terry Franklin soon left and was replaced by yet another Imperials alumnus, Jonathan Pierce (formerly known as Jonathan Hildreth, his first and last name, then changed to his first and middle name).
-Strengthened by the popularity of the Homecoming video series, the Vocal Band added Guy Penrod at lead following the departure of Buddy Mullins.
-After Jonathan Pierce's departure, Gaither hired David Phelps at tenor.
-After Mark Lowry's departure, Imperials alumnus Russ Taff sang baritone for a couple of years.
+Mullins was only a temporary fill-in, but he was included on the album Testify.
+Franklin soon left and was replaced by yet another Imperials alumnus, Jonathan Pierce (formerly known as Jonathan Hildreth, his first and last name, then changed to his first and middle name).
+Strengthened by the popularity of the Homecoming video series, the Vocal Band added Guy Penrod as lead following the departure of Mullins.
+After Pierce's departure, Gaither hired David Phelps as tenor.
+After Lowry's departure, Imperials alumnus Russ Taff sang baritone for a couple of years.
 Marshall Hall was his replacement.
-Wes Hampton succeeded David Phelps in 2005.
+Wes Hampton succeeded Phelps in 2005.

 The group has had three number one songs on the Singing News chart.
 "Yes, I Know" held the top position from July to October 1997, as did "I Will Go On" in November 2006.
 "Greatly Blessed" was their third number one single.
-The group has routinely performed classic Southern Gospel songs including many written by Bill and Gloria Gaither like "He Touched Me", "I Believe In A Hill Called Mount Calvary", and "Sinner Saved By Grace".
+The group has routinely performed classic Southern gospel songs including many written by Bill and Gloria Gaither like "He Touched Me", "I Believe In A Hill Called Mount Calvary", and "Sinner Saved By Grace".

 Reunion

 In July 2008, the vocal band recorded a reunion DVD at the Gaither Studios — The Gaither Vocal Band Reunion, Volumes 1 and 2.
-Except for Jonathan Pierce, Terry Franklin, and Lemuel Miller, the former and present members appeared and performed.
+Except for Pierce, Franklin, and Miller, the former and present members appeared and performed.
 The two CDs debuted in the top two positions on Billboards Contemporary Christian Album chart, marking the Gaither Vocal Band's first No. 1 on the Christian Album chart.
 The DVDs of the same title debuted in the No. 1 and No. 2 positions on the Music Video charts as well.
 It also garnered a Grammy Award for Best Southern, Country, Bluegrass Gospel Album.